ULL-ESIT-PL/moo-examples/README.md

     })
 ```

 It'll automatically compile them into regular expressions, escaping them where necessary.

-See [hello.js](hello.js) for a complete example.
+**See [hello.js](hello.js) for a complete example**

 **Keywords** should be written using the `keywords` transform.